darriss/gatsby-starter-foundation/src/content/posts/2020-05-13-paper-boat.md

 ---
 template: blog-post
-title: Character design
+title: GitHub Portfolio
 slug: /character-design
 date: 2020-05-23 23:40
 description: How to draw a character
-featuredImage: /assets/github.png
+featuredImage: /assets/github2.png
 ---
 The following links to my GitHub portfolio!
 It contains all my computer science games and projects throughout college.